MCP – The Model Context Protocol for AI

 - MCP uses JSON-RPC 2.0 as the underlying RPC protocol.
 Clients and servers send requests to each other and respond accordingly.
 When no response is required, notifications (sent as JSON-RPC 2.0 messages) enable real-time updates, such as tool changes or dynamic modifications.

-MCP servers: the power of integration
+MCP servers: The power of integration

 An MCP server provides AI with context and capabilities via standardized interfaces.
 Examples: